Skip to Main Content

 Korean Location Expertise

-Deep knowledge of South Korea's architectural heritage from Changdeokgung Palace and Bukchon Hanok Village to Jeju's volcanic landscapes, Busan's coastal cityscapes, and the Hahoe Folk Village.
-Our designers know how to capture and enhance Korean locations.
+Our designers know South Korea's built heritage deeply, from Changdeokgung Palace and Bukchon Hanok Village to Jeju's volcanic scenery, Busan's coastal cityscapes, and the Hahoe Folk Village.
+They can capture each Korean location and make it shine on screen.

 International Experience

-Production designers with credits on major K-dramas, international features, and prestige television.
-They understand the expectations of both Korean and global studios and streamers working across the Asian market.
+Our production designers hold credits on major K-dramas, global features, and prestige TV.
+They know what both Korean and global studios and streamers expect across the Asian market.

 Construction Resources

-Established relationships with Busan Cinema Studios' virtual production facilities and Art Service Studios in Paju.
-Access to skilled Korean craftspeople experienced in both traditional hanok construction and cutting-edge virtual production environments.
+We hold close ties with Busan Cinema Studios' virtual production stages and Art Service Studios in Paju.
+Through them we reach skilled Korean craftspeople who work in both traditional hanok building and the newest virtual production setups.

 Creative Problem Solving